close

 Does decaf count?

 If weight loss is your goal, it may be a good idea to keep the caffeine in your coffee.
-According to Crouch, decaf coffee doesn’t boast the same calorie-burning, appetite-suppressing characteristics as caffeinated drinks.
+Decaf coffee doesn’t boast the same calorie-burning, appetite-suppressing characteristics as caffeinated drinks.

 Loading your coffee with cream and sugar